fraserelliott/react-portfolio/README.md

 ## 💡 Feature Roadmap

 - Search functionality to find projects
-- Use `react-router` for a better simulated multiple-page experience
-- Implement expiration of JWTs for added security
 - Make site style and About section editable via the dashboard
 - Contact form with optional email integration
 - Improved media handling (e.g., video support)
-- Markdown to HTML conversion clientside
-- Multiple images using merge tags (e.g. `{{img:id-1}}`)
 - Server-side generation for indexing in search engines

 ---